TL;DR

 ISP Examples: Types of Internet Service Providers

-Not all ISPs are created equal.
-The type of internet service provider you’ll want to work with depends heavily on your business’s location, bandwidth requirements, and budget.
-Here are the main ISP examples you’ll encounter:
+The right type of ISP depends on your business's location, bandwidth needs, and budget.
+Here are the main types you'll encounter.

 %20Examples%20Issues/commquotes-blog-whatisanISP-inline2.jpg?width=851&height=350&name=commquotes-blog-whatisanISP-inline2.jpg)